opentext-idol/idol-tutorials/tutorials/retrieval/answer/LLM_SERVER.md

 Tests show the following speed comparison:

-Model | Predicted tokens / second
+Model | Predicted tokens / seconds
 --- | ---
 Mistral 7B | 11.6
 Llama 3B | 24.2
 Llama 1B | 58.9

-Being smaller, they may give less useful answers than Mistral 7B but for my test questions they all seem capable of providing good answers.
-For example:
+Those tests were performed with a range of questions, including:

 **Question**: "Who was the first man on the moon?"